the8thsign/the8thsign.github.com/_posts/2005-04-28-howto-setup-up-autd-on-exchange-2003-with-t-mobile-mpx220.md

 1. Start > Activesync
 2. Menu > Options > Server Settings > Connections
-<blockquote> Fill in as following:
+Fill in as following:
 User Name: [your exchange username]
 Password: [your exchange password]
 Domain: [your windows domain]
 Check Save Password
-Server Name: [your server ie mail.yourdomain.com] Check Use SSL Connection</blockquote>
+Server Name: [your server ie mail.yourdomain.com] Check Use SSL Connection
 3. Click Done until your back at the Active Screen
 4. Menu > Server Settings
 5. Click Inbox > Check Sync Inbox with a Server then set your options as you see fit